Children’s Liturgy of the Word

 Confirmation is celebrated during the Easter season, normally in 8th grade.
 The immediate preparation for Confirmation builds on regular religion classes at a Catholic School or on Sunday morning Faith Formation classes.
 Program description.

 The Rite of Christian Initiation of Adults is the process whereby those ages 7 or older prepare for Baptism, Confirmation and Eucharist.
 Those who were Baptized in Christian tradition may participate in a modified RCIA process to become Catholic.
 Each person’s journey is unique, so we begin with a conversation about the individual’s situation.
 The RCIA team welcomes no-strings-attached inquiries.
-Please email Phyllis for more information.
+Please email Lynn for more information.

 If you have any questions please contact: